NuevoFoundation/workshops/content/english/image-manipulation/project-overview.md

 ### Setting up the project

 To get started let’s start with importing a module.
 What does that mean?
 To do fun stuff with images, we need to unlock some functions to use.
 To get these functions we need to import a module.
-In this case if we import the module <b>Pillow</b>, we can use some functions that will help us modify images.
+In this case if we import the module `Pillow`, we can use some functions that will help us modify images.

-Firstly, let’s delete everything in the main.py file.
+Firstly, let’s delete everything in the `main.py` file.
 Then, add the following statements:

 ```python
 from PIL import Image